Located on what is known as the Turquoise Coast, Marmaris is lapped by the beautiful blue of the Aegean.

 How To Get To Marmaris, Turkey

 The easiest way to reach Marmaris is to fly directly to Dalaman Airport and transfer from there.
 Dalaman is open for direct flights during the entire summer season and connects to most European cities.
-Outside of you’ll, you’ll need to fly to Istanbul and then take a domestic flight to Dalaman, which takes about 1 hour.
+Outside, you’ll need to fly to Istanbul and then take a domestic flight to Dalaman, which takes about 1 hour.

-The transfer from the airport to Marmaris varies depending on the method you choose.
-If you hire a car and you’ll, you’ll get there between 1 hour 15 minutes to 1 hour 30 minutes.
+The transfer from the airport to Marmaris varies depending on your chosen method.
+If you hire a car, you’ll get there between 1 hour 15 minutes to 1 hour 30 minutes.
 If you opt for a private transfer, i.e., only you in you’ll, you’ll get there in 1 hour 30 minutes.
-If you choose a shuttle you’re, you’re looking at anything between 2-3 hours.
-The reason is that the shuttle has to wait for several passengers before it can leave, and that can often take a while with luggage and people deciding to check out duty-Free.
+If you choose a shuttle, you’re looking at anything between 2-3 hours.
+The reason is that the shuttle must wait for several passengers before it can leave, which can often take a while with luggage and people deciding to check out duty-Free.
 In addition, the shuttle stops at a service station along the way for around 15 minutes.
 The shuttle is cheaper, but it’s certainly the long way!

 The other alternative is to take the Havas bus, which costs around 20 lira and leaves the airport according to the domestic flight schedule.
 The bus takes 1 hour 30 minutes and will drop you at Marmaris Otogar (bus station).
 From there you can jump in a taxi to your hotel.